-Our public stockholders will be entitled to receive funds from the trust account only upon the earliest to occur of: (i) our completion of an initial business combination, and then only in connection with those shares of Class A common stock that such stockholder properly elected to redeem, subject to the limitations described herein, (ii) the redemption of any public shares properly submitted in connection with a stockholder vote to amend our amended and restated certificate of incorporation (A) to modify the substance or timing of our obligation to allow redemption in connection with our initial business combination or certain amendments to our amended and restated certificate of incorporation prior thereto or to redeem 100% of our public shares if we do not complete our initial business combination within 12 months from the closing of the IPO (i.e., September 17, 2022) or during any Extension Period or (B) with respect to any other provision relating to stockholders' rights or pre-initial business combination activity, and (iii) the redemption of our public shares if we are unable to complete an initial business combination within 12 months from the closing of the IPO (i.e., September 17, 2022) or during any Extension Period, subject to applicable law and as further described herein.
+Our public stockholders will be entitled to receive funds from the trust account only upon the earliest to occur of: (i) our completion of an initial business combination, and then only in connection with those shares of Class A common stock that such stockholder properly elected to redeem, subject to the limitations described herein, (ii) the redemption of any public shares properly submitted in connection with a stockholder vote to amend our amended and restated certificate of incorporation (A) to modify the substance or timing of our obligation to allow redemption in connection with our initial business combination or certain amendments to our amended and restated certificate of incorporation prior thereto or to redeem 100% of our public shares if we do not complete our initial business combination within 12 months from the closing of this offering or during any Extension Period or (B) with respect to any other provision relating to stockholders' rights or pre-initial business combination activity, and (iii) the redemption of our public shares if we are unable to complete an initial business combination within 12 months from the closing of this offering or during any Extension Period, subject to applicable law and as further described herein.
 In no other circumstances will a public stockholder have any right or interest of any kind in the trust account.
 Holders of warrants will not have any right to the proceeds held in the trust account with respect to the warrants.
-Accordingly, to liquidate an investment, a security holder may be forced to sell public shares or warrants, potentially at a loss.
+Accordingly, to liquidate your investment, you may be forced to sell your public shares or warrants, potentially at a loss.

-Security holders are not entitled to protections normally afforded to investors of many other blank check companies.
+You will not be entitled to protections normally afforded to investors of many other blank check companies.

-Since the net proceeds of the IPO and the sale of the placement warrants are intended to be used to complete an initial business combination with a target business that has not been identified, we may be deemed to be a "blank check" company under the United States securities laws.
-However, because we will have net tangible assets in excess of \$5,000,000 upon the successful completion of the IPO and the sale of the placement warrants and have filed a Current Report on Form 8-K, including an audited balance sheet demonstrating this fact, we are exempt from rules promulgated by the SEC to protect investors in blank check companies, such as Rule 419.
-Accordingly, investors are not afforded the benefits or protections of those rules.
-Among other things, this means our units were immediately tradable and we will have a longer period of time to complete our business combination than do companies subject to Rule 419.
+Since the net proceeds of this offering and the sale of the placement warrants are intended to be used to complete an initial business combination with a target business that has not been identified, we may be deemed to be a "blank check" company under the United States securities laws.
+However, because we will have net tangible assets in excess of \$5,000,000 upon the successful completion of this offering and the sale of the placement warrants and will file a Current Report on Form 8-K, including an audited balance sheet demonstrating this fact, we are exempt from rules promulgated by the SEC to protect investors in blank check companies, such as Rule 419.
+Accordingly, investors will not be afforded the benefits or protections of those rules.
+Among other things, this means our units will be immediately tradable and we will have a longer period of time to complete our business combination than do companies subject to Rule 419.
+Moreover, if this offering were subject to Rule 419, that rule would prohibit the release of any interest earned on funds held in the trust account to us unless and until the funds in the trust account were released to us in connection with our completion of an initial business combination.
+For a more detailed comparison of our offering to offerings that comply with Rule 419, please see the section of this prospectus entitled "Proposed Business - Comparison of This Offering to Those of Blank Check Companies Subject to Rule 419."

-If we seek stockholder approval of our initial business combination and we do not conduct redemptions pursuant to the tender offer rules, and if stockholders or a "group" of stockholders are deemed to hold in excess of 15% of our Class A common stock, stockholders will lose the ability to redeem all such shares in excess of 15% of our Class A common stock.
+If we seek stockholder approval of our initial business combination and we do not conduct redemptions pursuant to the tender offer rules, and if you or a "group" of stockholders are deemed to hold in excess of 15% of our Class A common stock, you will lose the ability to redeem all such shares in excess of 15% of our Class A common stock.